 The robot-assisted walking device (called a Lokomat) at Baptist Health Rehabilitation Institute-Little Rock is designed to simulate normal walking.
 With individuals who have sustained an injury or illness that has severely limited their ability to walk, it is believed that the repetitive walking pattern helps the brain and spinal cord work together to re-route signals that have been interrupted.
 The use of the device may also help strengthen muscles, improve circulation, and increase bone density.
-An individual using the device is on a treadmill and is supported by a suspension harness.
-The robot, attached by straps to the outside of the legs, moves the legs in a natural walking pattern.
+An individual using the device is supported by a suspension harness while walking on a treadmill.
+A robot attached by straps to the outside of the legs, moves the legs in a natural walking pattern.
 A computer controls the pace of walking and measures the patient’s effort and degree of participation.

 Diagnoses most likely to benefit from robot-assisted walking therapy include: